maha-c/potlukk-adam-ref/README.md

 2. clone this repository
 3. in the directory with the main.py run `pip install -r requirements.txt`
 4. run `pip install "uvicorn[standard]"`
-5. in the directory with the main.py run the application with `uvicorn main:app`
+5. in the directory with the main.py run the application with `uvicorn main:app` or `py -m uvicorn main:app --reload`
    1. *all data is persisted in memory*
    2. *restarting/stopping the application will erase data*
 6. The applicaiton will run on port `http://localhost:8000`